-coastline, and topography (particularly the extent of low-lying coastal areas with high population concentrations).
+In climate modeling exercises, Vietnam is often listed as one of the world's most vulnerable countries to the possible effects of climate change, due among other factors to its climate, long coastline, and topography (particularly the extent of low-lying coastal areas with high population concentrations).
 Rising sea levels, increased frequency and intensity of storms, as well as drought and salt-water intrusion could have a severe impact on the country, particularly its poorer communities.
 Additionally, the flow of the Mekong River, which reaches its terminus in Vietnam, is being affected by the extensive damming of the river's upper reaches.
 In China, four dams have been built along the Lancang (as the Mekong is called in China) and four more are planned.
 Nine additional dams along the Mekong are planned in Laos and two in Cambodia.

 For a number of reasons, Vietnam is considered ripe for developing projects to adapt to anticipated climatic changes.
 Many organs of the Vietnamese government appear to have recognized and gathered data on the problems that could arise from climate change, and Vietnam has reached out to the international community for advice and assistance.
-According to information provided by the U.S. Agency for International Development, from the early 1990s through 2009 the United States spent a cumulative total of around \$7 million-\$10 million for environmental programs, including those directly related to climate change issues.
+According to information provided by the U.S. Agency for International Development, the United States has spent over \$25 million since 2008 for bilateral environmental programs, including those directly related to climate change issues.
 Despite the steps Vietnam has taken, it is not clear to what extent the country has reconciled expected environmental changes with its overriding domestic priority: achieving its goal of becoming a middle-income economy by 2020.
-Additionally, while many governmental institutions have begun to incorporate climate change's effects into their planning, it is unclear to what extent this has been done by the Vietnamese Communist Party, the institution that sets Vietnam's broad policy priorities.

-Selected Legislation in the 112th Congress
+Selected Legislation in the 113th Congress